meicale/dead-simple-home-manager/README.md

 4. Finally, run: `nix run home-manager/release-23.05 switch`

 And that's it.
 You're up and running with a dead simple, cross-platform home-manager configuration.

+PS.
+1. https://github.com/EmergentMind/nix-config/blob/dev/justfile # from this file and project